GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Click Configure Active Directory Certificate Services](../img/local-ocsp-cfg-configure.png)

 Assuming you are logged on the the server with (at least) local administrator rights, it is not be necessary to change the credentials in the *AD CS Configuration* wizard.
 Click through the wizard, click *Configure* then *Close* when it finishes.
 You can now close the *Add Roles and Features Wizard*.
 As a best practice, you may wish to reboot the server before continuing.

+###Obtain OCSP Responder Certificate

+There are primarily two different approaches for obtaining certificates for the Microsoft OCSP Responder implementation.
+In one approach, the Online Responder has permissions to automatically request certificates from an online Microsoft CA on the same domain.
+If done in a dedicated, network isolated domain with hardware security modules, this approach can be relatively secure.
+The other option, which is described to a an extent below, is to manually install a certificate which you obtain from an offline CA.

+> <i class="icon-info"></i>  Regardless of the certificate issuance approach, Windows clients require every certificate in the chain, including the self signed root, to express OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension.

+The first step is to generate a new signing key and certificate request file.
+You will need to create an INF file that specifies the details to include in the request.
+See [Appendix 1 - Sample OCSP INF file](#Appendix-1---Sample-OCSP-INF-file-1) for an example.
+Once you've created your INF file, open an administrative command window on the server and use the following command:

+	certreq -new <inf_filename>.inf ocsp.req

+This command should generate a new singing key and output a signed certificate request to *ocsp.req*.
+Deliver this request file to your CA and obtain your OCSP Responder certificate.
+Ensure it meets the requirements of an OCSP Responder certificates before proceeding.

+	TODO Put requirements here

+After copying the new certificate to the OCSP Respodner server, use the following command to import it:

+	certreq -accept <certificate_filename>.cer

+TODO Configure permissions on keys

 ###Configure Revocation Sources
 Every issuer CA certificate must be individually configured